BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_06.md

 !battle(["Shino",:XENANALYST_F,0])

+After the scene is over, reenter the Institute.
+Talk to the receptionist for *3 Fresh Waters*.
+A person here asks us to show them the TMs Sunny Day, Hail, and Rain Dance; we will later.
+We can trade away Dunsparce f or **Castform** here as well!

+!shop("Weather Institute Petals", ["Pink Petal", "Green Petal", "Orange Petal", "Blue Petal"])

 Back outside, go down some of the stairs but go right.
 You'll see another cave here.
 The left lift is a shortcut back down to the jungle - take the right one instead.

 Follow this path out when you are ready.

 **Relationship Point Choices:**
 - They're a lost cause. (+1 Aelita, +1 Melia)